DDAT Annual Reports and Accounts 2018

 I trained as a teacher and taught for many years in a church school in Nottingham, but am now a qualified youth worker and safeguarding trainer, I also volunteer at St Laurence’s open youth club as often as I can.
 Hobbies include following Nottingham Forest and on a happier note I am actively involved in amateur dramatics with Long Eaton Operatic Society and The Arcade Players.

-I was appointed as a foundation governor at the end of 2016 after I was approached by Nicky the current chair of governors, and I’m looking forward to getting involved alongside a great team of governors to offer my help and support to the school and its staff to give the children at St. Laurence the best possible start in life and education whilst making it a happy experience for them all.
+I was appointed as a foundation governor at the end of 2016 and have enjoyed getting involved alongside a great team of governors to offer my help and support to the school and its staff to give the children at St. Laurence the best possible start in life and education whilst making it a happy experience for them all.

 I have a background in business including management and financial planning.
 Currently I’m a Director and Business Manager for a local supported housing provider.
 We provide accommodation and support services to vulnerable adults that have chaotic lives with many different issues ranging from substance misuse, domestic’s, mental health, coming out of prison and homelessness etc. Our aim and mission is to help our tenants into independent living and encourage them to make a valued contribution to the community in which they live, because of what I see with my work on a daily basis, I feel it is vital to give children every opportunity to be the best that they can be so they can go on to lead happy and successful lives.
 This is what I would like to see for the children at St Laurence.